MadhurMata/Kooks-Championship/README.md

 # Project's name
-WSK (World Surf Kooks League)
+Kooks Championship

 ## Description
 Game where the “kook” (player) is a surfer that moves around an ocean with sick waves, but it is also nested of sharks.
+Try to get as many waves you can in order to be one of the top 5 players in the ranking.

 ## MVP (DOM - CANVAS)